Shift Line Menu

 Minimum screen resolution: 1152 × 864

-A DAW or any other software environment with VST3/AU support.
+• The VST3 plugin (to be used in a DAW or any other software environment with VST3 support).

-The latest Shift Line Astronaut Reverb version: v.1.1
+The latest Shift Line Astronaut Reverb version: v.1.3

 ATTENTION: The Astronaut Reverb is still in development.
 Please check for updates regularly.
 If you've found a bug or have a suggestion for changes, please submit a bug report.